 When comparing short circuit test results for trefoil cleats, the fault level, cleat spacing and cable diameter must be known.
 It can only be said that a given cleat has specific short circuit withstand at a given cleat spacing for a specific cable diameter.

-Ellis Patents Ltd has carried out over five hundred short circuit tests at independent test laboratories in the UK, Holland, Germany, Russia and the USA.
+Ellis Patents Ltd has carried out over five hundred short circuit tests at independent test laboratories across the world, including in the UK, Holland, Germany, Russia and the USA.
 Test certificates are available for all Ellis fault rated products.
 Technical advice regarding recommended cleat type and spacing for specific electrical installations is available on request.